 The attraction takes place in Town Centre Park at Coquitlam’s Lafarge Lake at the corner of Guildford Way and Pinetree Way which is right next to the Evergreen Line’s new Lafarge Lake-Douglas SkyTrain Station.

-When is Lights at Lafarge happening?
+When is Lights at Lafarge Happening?

-The 2022/2023 season began on November 26th and it ran until February 21st in 2023.
-On December 2nd and 3rd in 2022, the attraction was extra special as the Coquitlam Christmas Night Market also took place right by Lafarge Lake.
+On December 1st and 2nd of last year, the attraction was extra special as the Coquitlam Christmas Night Market also took place at the Evergreen Cultural Centre which is right by Lafarge Lake.

-November 26th Opening Night (in 2022)
+November 24th Opening Night

-On opening night of the season there is typically a special free event outdoors at Lafarge Lake and indoors at the Evergreen Cultural Centre.
+On opening night of the season there is a special free outdoor event at Lafarge Lake.
+In 2023 the event took place on Friday, November 24th.
+It ran from 5:00 pm until 8:00 pm.

 Coquitlam Christmas Night Market